NikitaZotov/sc-machine-1/docs/sc-memory/api/cpp/extended/agents/actions.md

 #### **InitiateAndWait**

-You can initiate action and wait while it will be finished.
+You can initiate action and wait for it to finish.

 ```cpp
 ...